4W4I5/Semester-5-Notes/DB/DB 28 September, 2023.md

 ## SQL Commands
 - DDL
-	- Create
+	- **Create:** Create new database objects like tables, indexes, or views.
-		- Check Constraint
+		- **Constraint:** A rule or condition applied to a table column to maintain data integrity.
-	- Alter
+	- **Alter:** Modify the structure of existing database objects.
-	- Drop
+	- **Drop:** Command used to delete or remove database objects like tables or indexes.
 - DML
 	- Insert
 	- Update